Nambukeerthi/flatprice_project/README.md

 ## Project Methodology

-1. First click the "Create DB" button after that the database will created
+**Resale Price Prediction**

-2. Enter a YouTube channel ID in the input field and click the "Details" button.
-The channel details will then be displayed.
-After that, click the "Upload" button to upload channel details such as Channel ID, Channel Name, Playlist ID, Subscribers, Views, Total Videos, Description, and more, to the SQL database.
+1. Select the "Predictions" option menu.

-3. Now from the sidebar select the Task Menu and Select the required statement.
+2. Fill in the following required informations.

-3. According to the selected statement the data will be queried from the SQL Database and will be displayed here on the screen in the streamlit application
+3. Click the "RESALE PRICE" button.

-4. through the click the "Drob DB" button the created database and details will droped.
+4. The app will display the predicted selling price based on the provided information.